WCIT (AM)

-WCIT (940 kHz) is a commercial AM radio station in Lima, Ohio.
+WCIT (940 kHz), is also 98.5 FM and is a commercial broadcast radio station in Lima, Ohio.
 The station, along with FM sister stations WEGE, WWSR and WFGF, share studio facilities on Town Square Rd. in Lima.
-WCIT must operate with reduced power after local sunset to avoid interference with a Canadian clear channel signal, reserved for Montreal by international treaty (it was held by CINW until that station's shutdown in 2010).
+WCIT must operate with reduced power after local sunset to avoid interference with CFNV in Montreal, a Canadian clear channel signal reserved by international treaty.

 History

 Originally broadcasting only during the daytime hours, WCIT was founded in 1959 by the owners of The Lima Citizen.
 The Citizen folded in 1964, shortly thereafter, WCIT was sold off by the now-former newspaper's owners to Riggs Broadcasting, who also owned a combination AM/FM combination in Lansing, Michigan.
 Riggs Broadcasting owners were Richard Riggs, his wife Norma Riggs, Sales Manager Bob Rice and Chief Engineer Ray Allen.